 Nothing is worse than a middle of the night blowout and realizing you are out of diapers.
 I always try to have at least one extra box on hand.
 I recommend grabbing 1 box of newborns, 2-3 boxes of size 1’s then 2-3 boxes of size 2’s.
 This will help prevent those frantic moments when you think you are out of diapers.

-- #1 Choice of Hospitals, Nurses and Parents (Hospitals: based on hospital sales data; nurses: vs. other hospital brands, among those with a preference; parents: based on retail sales)
+- Recommended Weight: 8 - 14 Pounds.
+No.1 Choice of Hospitals, Nurses and Parents (Hospitals: based on hospital sales data; nurses: vs. other hospital brands, among those with a preference; parents: based on retail sales)

 - Heart Quilts provide our softest comfort ever, while pulling wetness and mess away